Call now in confidence immediate help & advice 24/7

 Old man holding his head looking tired at a drug and alcohol rehab in Luton

-If you are concerned about your own drinking or a loved one, then noticing the signs of alcohol addiction can help you know when to get help and what kind of help is available in Luton.
+If you are concerned about your own drinking or a loved one, then noticing the signs of alcohol addiction can help you know when to get help and what kind of help is available from a drug and alcohol rehab in Luton or near Luton.

 The signs of alcohol addiction can often cross over into the signs of other addictions or physical or mental health issues, so this is also important to bear in mind.
 However, if you are concerned for a loved one who is displaying these signs, then they are likely to still need help.